 Muskauer Park / Park Mużakowski - Zabytek.pl

-The transboundary entry to the World Heritage List encompasses the central part of the complex with a surface area of 348 hectares, including 136.1 hectares on the German side and 211.9 hectares on the Polish side.
+The property encompasses the central portion of this extensive landscape composition measuring 348 hectares (136.10 hectares in Germany and 211.9 hectares in Poland).
 The remaining part of the composition falls within the surrounding buffer zone of 1,205 hectares.

-Muskauer Park/Park Mużakowski is an exceptional example of a European landscape park that broke new ground in terms of development towards an ideal man-made landscape.
+Criterion (i): Muskauer Park/Park Mużakowski is an exceptional example of a European landscape park that broke new ground in terms of development towards an ideal manmade landscape.

 Protection: UNESCO World Heritage